Cloud Security Hands On (CCSK-Plus)

 Module 5: Securing Cloud Users and Applications.
 This module covers identity management and application security for cloud deployments.
 Topics include federated identity and different IAM applications, secure development, and managing application security in and for the cloud.

 Module 6: Selecting and Working with Cloud Providers.
-In this module we review the key questions and considerations when selecting a cloud provider, and how to work with them over time.
+In this module, we review the key questions and considerations when selecting a cloud provider, and how to work with them over time.
 This includes both cloud computing providers, and Security as a Service providers.

-Introduction and Risk Analysis.
-Students will be introduced to the day’s scenario and build a threat model for migrating to the cloud.
+Exercise 1: Introduction and Risk Analysis.
+Students will be introduced to the day's scenario and build a threat model for migrating to the cloud.

 Exercise 5: Identity Management for the Cloud.
 Students will create a basic federated identity infrastructure to support their cloud application and learn additional details on standards like SAML and OAuth.
+They will also delve into writing more-complex Amazon IAM policies.

 Security professionals who need to understand cloud computing security.